jakubecp/Zoodny2016/README.md

 ##Jan Růžička & Pavel Jakubec
 ### Zoologicke dny 2016
 -----------------------------------------------------------------------------------------------------------
-Short info
+###English summary

-Data analysis of occurence data of endangered Nicrophorinae and poster for Zoologicke dny 2016.
+Spatial analysis of occurence data of endangered Nicrophorinae are provided.
+The results were presented as poster at conference Zoologicke dny 2016 in Ceske Budejovice (Czech Republic).

-We calculated probable occurence of N. antennatus, N. germanicus, N. sepultor and N. vesetigator with data provided by GBIF (www.gbif.org), D. Sikes and our own.
+We calculated probable occurence of N. antennatus, N. germanicus, N. sepultor and N. vestigator with data provided by GBIF (www.gbif.org), D. Sikes and our own.
 The analysis was done by MaxEnt algorithm and as environmental variables we used all climatic layers (bio1-19) from Bioclim (http://www.worldclim.org/bioclim).

 -----------------------------------------------------------------------------------------------------------